vadimv/server-components/README.md

         new Counter(2))
 ```

-Warning: Note that a component's code is executed on the server and in the browser, use only components you trust.
+Warning: note that a component's code is executed on the server and in the browser, use only components you trust.

 ### How to write your own component